-Surely, the cost of a divorce without children is much more moderate than that of a divorce involving kids, as childless divorces do not involve such time- and money-exhausting aspects of a divorce as child support and child custody.
+Surely, the cost of a divorce without children is much more moderate than that of a divorce involving kids, as childless divorces do not involve much time- and money-exhausting aspects of divorce as child support and child custody.
 Nonetheless, getting divorced without children in Salt Lake City and elsewhere in Utah is quite expensive.

-While such costly elements of a divorce as child custody and child support are eliminated from your divorce if you and your spouse share no children together, make no mistake: getting divorced if you have no children is still quite costly in Utah and elsewhere in the U.S.
+While such costly elements of divorce as child custody and child support are eliminated from your divorce if you and your spouse share no children together, make no mistake: getting divorced if you have no children is still quite costly in Utah and elsewhere in the U.S.